khoih-prog/EthernetWebServer/README.md

 ### Why do we need this [EthernetWebServer library](https://github.com/khoih-prog/EthernetWebServer)

-This [EthernetWebServer library](https://github.com/khoih-prog/EthernetWebServer) is a simple yet complete WebServer library for **AVR, Teensy, SAM DUE, Arduino SAMD21, Adafruit SAMD21/SAMD51, Adafruit nRF52, ESP32/ESP8266, STM32, etc.** boards using Ethernet shields.
+This [**EthernetWebServer library**](https://github.com/khoih-prog/EthernetWebServer) is a simple yet complete WebServer library for **AVR, Teensy, SAM DUE, Arduino SAMD21, Adafruit SAMD21/SAMD51, Adafruit nRF52, ESP32/ESP8266, STM32, etc.** boards using Ethernet shields.
 The functions are similar and compatible to those of [`ESP32 WebServer`](https://github.com/espressif/arduino-esp32/tree/master/libraries/WebServer) and [`ESP8266WebServer`](https://github.com/esp8266/Arduino/tree/master/libraries/ESP8266WebServer) libraries to make life much easier to port sketches from ESP8266/ESP32.

+This [**EthernetWebServer library**](https://github.com/khoih-prog/EthernetWebServer), from v1.1.0, also provides high-level **HTTP and WebSocket Client** with the functions are similar and compatible to those of [**ArduinoHttpClient Library**](https://github.com/arduino-libraries/ArduinoHttpClient)

 #### Supporting Boards